 Ayurvedic Daily and Seasonal Routines for Wellness – (25 contact hours)

 Ayurveda recognizes that the time of day, season, and time of life have a significant impact on a person’s health and constitution.
 In this workshop, students learn how to minimize the disturbance that these life cycles can create by making significant changes in daily routines.
 The AWC will be able to demonstrate by example and offer simple at-home preventative, strength building, and positive conduct measures for daily, seasonal, and lifelong balance.
 AWC’s will also learn communication skills that will help them build effective relationships with their clients.
 (1 Client Encounter)

 Food as Medicine: Ayurvedic Nutrition and Cooking – (25 contact hours)

-The purpose of this workshop is to provide the AWC with the knowledge and skills to recommend appropriate food choices and proper eating behaviors in accordance with constitution, season, digestive strength, and age of the client.
-AWC’s will gain an understanding of how the 6 tastes can lead to the use of food as medicine in Ayurveda.
+The purpose of this workshop is to provide the knowledge and skills to recommend appropriate food choices and proper eating behaviors in accordance with constitution, season, digestive strength, and age of the client.
+AWC’s will gain an understanding of how the six tastes can lead to the use of food as medicine in Ayurveda.
 Counselor’s will also gain proficiency in selecting and preparing foods and spices according to constitution, season, digestive strength, and age and will be able to demonstrate proper eating behaviors through their own practice.
-The focus will be Ayurvedic routines for proper, efficient digestion, improving digestion and digestive disorders, as well as practices that support healthy elimination.
+The focus will be Ayurvedic routines for proper, efficient digestion, improving digestion, and digestive disorders as well as practices that support healthy elimination.
+(1 Client Encounter)